 - Vampire Facials.
 Reality TV’s most famous star, Kim Kardashian, popularized the collagen-building “bloody” treatment.
 In simplest terms, a dermatologist injects extracts from a patient’s own blood back into their complexion using tiny needles.
 The platelet-rich plasma is full of stem cells ready to build better skin.

 - CoolSculpting.
-Destroying fat cells with extreme cold is the idea behind this popular one-hour treatment.
+CoolSculpting places are destroying fat cells with extreme cold is the idea behind this popular one-hour treatment.
 The results are incredible in small areas of stubborn fat, and the downtime isn’t lengthy.
 CoolSculpting has quickly become the world’s number one non-surgical fat reduction treatment.

 There are a variety of sunscreens designed for just about every skin care type and challenge.
 For example, the pros tell us that a sensitive complexion is better suited with a mineral sunscreen, rather than a chemically-based product.
 There are also very sheer sunscreens made for the face that blend beautifully with the skin tone, avoiding that chalky cast.
 In addition, loose powder sunscreens with iron oxides are excellent, and you just brush them on.